muhammadsanwarulislam/PHP-All-in-One/Interview/Interview.md

  * Put request can be use in order update an existing resource or put request can use create a resource which is call upsert.
  * Whenever we send put request we have to send whole the body resources in the request payload.
  * patch request basically just change few attributes existing resource

+## Q3
+ * **Echo** has no return value, echo can take multiple parameters and echo is marginally faster than print.
+ * **Print** has return value of 1 so it ca be used in expressions.

+## Q4
+ * Match is an expression, while switch is statement.
+ * Match uses strict comparison, while switch uses loose.
+ * Match allows only single-line expression, while switch allows block of statements.
+ * If we don't set default in match it will throw error "Uncaught UnhandledMatchError".